bspaans/chess_engine/README.md

 ## Status

-* All moves are supported currently, except for the tiniest of edge-cases (see below) Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
+* All moves are supported currently, except for the tiniest of edge-cases (see below).
+Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
 * The search function is really naive/brute force and uses a lot of memory, but we are able to complete games against stockfish.
 I suggest limiting the depth